zyzek/LEAPs/content/leaps/leap-3.md

 | [Uniswap sUSD / ETH](https://optimistic.etherscan.io/address/0xa194977b416f082f71a0362041b57208c91ee1c1) | 375,000 LYRA | Monday 13 September 00:00 UTC | Monday 27 September 00:00 UTC |
 | [Lyra ETH](https://optimistic.etherscan.io/address/0x7af4e1ce484f40d927b9c90fb6905df4376fc3f6)| 375,000 LYRA | Friday 17 September 09:00 UTC | Friday 1 October 09:00 UTC |

 Users who provide liquidity to either pool will receive LYRA tokens in proportion with their share of the total liquidity.
-Rewards will be determined using a script posted on [github](https://github.com/lyra-finance).
-The script is under active development and will be open sourced when ready.
+Rewards will be determined using a script that is currently being developed and will be open-sourced on [github](https://github.com/lyra-finance).

 The tokens will be distributed at a date yet to be determined.
-This will likely be at the initial token distribution, which is still being planned.
-For the sake of transparency, current estimates are that this will happen in late October.
+This will likely be at the initial token distribution, which is planned to occur in mid to late October.

 ## Motivation
 <!--This is the problem statement.
 This is the *why* of the LEAP.
 It should clearly explain *why* the current state of the protocol is inadequate.
 It is critical that you explain *why* the change is needed, if the LEAP proposes changing how something is calculated, you must address *why* the current calculation is innaccurate or wrong.
 This is not the place to describe how the LEAP will address the issue!-->